 Professional Resources

-The good news is that more than 90% of people who attempt suicide and survive never go on to die by suicide.”
+More than 90% of people who attempt suicide and survive never go on to die by suicide.

 The Virginia Department of Health (VDH) supports the integration of screening and assessment protocol into all programming including primary and specialist care.

 There are a variety of validated tools that can be used and incorporated into electronic health records for ease of use.
 This information is provided below.
-It should be noted that screening and assessment tools are not appropriate for predicting suicide death or ideation.
-Instead, they should be utilized to determine the best course of treatment for patients/clients and never used as a barrier to treatment.
+Screening and assessment tools are not predictive and should not be used in isolation.
+Instead, screening and assessment should be utilized to determine the best course of treatment for patients/clients and never used as a barrier to treatment.
+A comprehensive program for screening and assessment also includes referral networks, follow-up care, and regular reassessment.

 Recognizing and Responding to Suicide Risk: Essential Skills for Clinicians (RRSR)